kaneoriley/bunyan/README.md

 Check out [this SLF4j documentation](http://www.slf4j.org/faq.html#logging_performance) for a more thorough explanation.

+## Benchmark Comparison

+Have a look at [COMPARISON.md](COMPARISON.md) for a quick benchmark comparison demonstrating the speed of Bunyan

+A short summary is that Bunyan is faster than the library I tested against.

 ## Configuration

 Bunyan requires you to add a `bunyan.xml` to your root `assets` folder, to read configuration details.
 If this file is